Information for parents and carers

 Find out more about our range of accommodation and the application process on our housing pages.

-At Winchester we work hard to ensure that your son or daughter develops excellent employability skills, has access to first-rate support and is fully prepared to embark on his or her chosen career.
+At Winchester, we strive to ensure that our students develop excellent employability skills, have access to first-rate support and leave university fully equipped to embark on their chosen career path.

-For more information on all the support and options available, visit the Careers pages.
+For more details, please visit the Careers pages.

 Winchester is a charming cathedral city with a rich heritage and a vibrant contemporary culture.
 There is a lot on offer for your son or daughter to explore – right here on the doorstep!

-The award-winning and beautifully sited University campus is located just 10 minutes from the ancient city centre.
+The award-winning beautiful University campus is located just 10 minutes from the city centre.
 Big enough to have a wide variety of things to do and see, but small enough to never feel lost, Winchester combines lively modern city life with historic roots and unspoilt countryside.